Makeshapes/Woodpecker-API/docs/stories/epic-2-content-review-export-integration.md

 ## Epic Goal

-Complete the end-to-end user workflow by building the content review interface with inline editing capabilities, implementing direct Woodpecker API integration for adding prospects to existing campaigns, and establishing session-based prompt template management.
+Complete the end-to-end user workflow by mplementing direct Woodpecker API integration for adding prospects to existing campaigns.
 This epic delivers a fully functional MVP that transforms the manual email personalization process into an automated workflow.

 ## Epic Description